danmgs/-AWS.Pipeline.CloudFormation/README.md

 This artifact is composed of the application ready to deploy and an **appspec.yml** file for AWS CodeDeploy.

+### 5.2.
+CodeDeploy configuration

-2. [**appspec.yml**](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html) is used by CodeDeploy.
+The file [**appspec.yml**](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html) is used by CodeDeploy.

 This file must be placed in the root of the build output artifact.